-John Downton Awards
+John Downton Arts Awards

-We are absolutely delighted that so many of our students were shortlisted for the John Downton Awards 2022.
-The exhibition commemorates the life and work of John Downton, the celebrated Kent artist, poet and Philosopher.
+We are absolutely delighted that a record number of our students were shortlisted for the John Downton Awards 2022.
+The exhibition commemorates the life and work of John Downton, the celebrated Kent artist, poet and philosopher, and this year, eleven of our pupils were shortlisted for this prestigious award.

-Megan L received Mixed Media 17-18 Award And Precious N won 'Highly Commended' 11-16 award.
+It was wonderful to see Megan L receive the overall Mixed Media 17-18 Award & Precious N won the 'Highly Commended' 11-16 Award.